The Bright History and Chemistry of Fireworks

 Do fireworks pollute the environment?

-Some fireworks can pollute the environment with detritus and smoke.
+Some fireworks can pollute the environment with debris and smoke.
 Pyrotechnic scientists have already begun to address some of these issues, by finding new ways to make fireworks that are more environmentally friendly, such as creating compounds that use nitrogen-rich materials or nitrocellulose that produce less smoke.